Hartz-byte/multimodal-math-mentor/README.md

 *   **Solution**: We explicitly enforce **CPU-only PyTorch** in the setup instructions to ensure stability and reasonable package size.

 > **Deployment Note**: Because of these hardware requirements, this project is demonstrated as a **Locally Hosted Application**.
 To deploy this to the cloud, one would need a persistent VPS with at least 8GB RAM (e.g., AWS EC2 t3.large or Railway Pro) or switch the Local LLM to a paid API (e.g., OpenAI/Groq).

+---

+## ⭐️ Give it a Star

+If you found this repo helpful or interesting, please consider giving it a ⭐️.
+It motivates me to keep learning and sharing!

+---